yewin-mm/spring-boot-docker-sample/README.md

   * Here, you can see Repository (image name), Tag (version), Image Id, Created date, etc.

 * Run docker images as container
+* Docker will run as container by reading image, So, please make sure your image is already created.
   * Type
     ```sh
     docker run -d -p 8080:8080 spring-boot-docker-demo